Jamesreinhardt222/comm-documentation-assignment/index.md

 # Slack Guide for BCIT Instructors
 {: .fs-9 }

-Learn all the basics you need to wow your students with your online prowress.
+Learn all the basics of slack to improve your communication with students.
 {: .fs-5 .fw-300 }